antononcube/Raku-FunctionalParsers/README-work.md

    - [ ] TODO WL
      - [X] TODO FunctionalParsers, [AAp1, AAp2]
      - [P] TODO GrammarRules
+       - Implemented to a point, not tested in WL.
 - [ ] TODO Translators
   - [ ] TODO FPs code into EBNF
   - [ ] TODO Raku grammars to FPs